Kole Sherwood: Professional

 After attending the Blue Jackets training camp prior to the 2018–19 season, he was assigned to their AHL affiliate, the Cleveland Monsters, to begin the season.
 On November 21, 2018, after playing in eight AHL games, Sherwood was assigned to the Monsters ECHL affiliate, the Jacksonville Icemen.
 The demotion was short-lived as he was recalled back to the AHL on November 26, after playing in three games.

 He was recalled to the NHL on January 13, 2019, after playing in 22 games for the Monsters.
 Although he was sent down without making his NHL debut, he was recalled again in February.
 Sherwood eventually made his NHL debut on February 16, 2019, against the Chicago Blackhawks, becoming the first player from central Ohio to play for the Blue Jackets.
 In his debut, he played 6:58 minutes alongside Riley Nash, Lukáš Sedlák, and Anthony Duclair to help the Blue Jackets win 5–2.
 He was reassigned to the Monsters on February 19 after Brandon Dubinsky was activated from injured reserve.

 Sherwood attended the Blue Jackets training camp but failed to make their opening night roster.
 After spending the beginning of the season with the Monsters, Sherwood was called up on November 3, 2019.
 That night, Sherwood was roughed by Calgary Flames forward Milan Lucic who was subsequently suspended for two games.

 On October 6, 2020, Sherwood as a restricted free agent was signed to a one-year, two-way contract with the Columbus Blue Jackets.
 He was subsequently loaned to join the KHL's Kunlun Red Star but rejoined the Blue Jackets prior to the 2020–21 season.
 Sherwood split the season between the Blue Jackets and the Monsters, appearing in 6 regular season games and registering 1 assist.

 As an impending restricted free agent, Sherwood was released as a free agent after he was not tendered a qualifying offer by the Blue Jackets.
 On July 29, 2021, Sherwood agreed to a one-year, two-way contract with the Ottawa Senators.
 After competing in his first training camp with the Senators, Sherwood was assigned to the AHL to begin the 2021–22 season with the Belleville Senators.
 Compiling just 1 goal and 4 points in 13 games with Belleville, on November 30, 2021, Sherwood was traded by the Senators to the Nashville Predators in exchange for future considerations.
 He was immediately re-assigned by the Predators to join the Milwaukee Admirals.

 Personal life

 Sherwood was born to parents Roger and Yuko in New Albany, Ohio.
-His older brother Kiefer is a professional hockey player for the Vancouver Canucks.
+His older brother Kiefer is a professional hockey player for the San Jose Sharks, and previously with Vancouver Canucks.